mgsx-dev/gdx-docker/README.md

 # LibGDX image

-Docker image to build LibGDX Games or Extensions.
-See https://libgdx.badlogicgames.com.
+Docker image to build LibGDX Games or Extensions : https://hub.docker.com/r/mgsx/gdx-docker/

 This image provides all what you need in order to :
 * Create distribution of your game for all LibGDX supported platforms.